privacygmail cleanupemail security

 Privacy concerns:

-• Company has direct access to email content
+• The company has direct access to your email content

 • Data retention depends entirely on company policy